How to Choose the Right MRI Wheelchair for Your Facility

 August 27, 2025

-This guide will walk you through the key considerations, features to look for, common mistakes to avoid, and trusted brands to help you invest in the right wheelchair for your facility.
+This guide will walk you through the key considerations, features to look for and common mistakes to avoid, to help you invest in the right wheelchair for your facility.

 What Is an MRI Wheelchair?